dCache/dcache/BUILDING.md

 Building a docker image
 -----------------------

-Building a docker image is disabled by default.
+Building a container image is disabled by default.
 This is because it requires a running docker deployment, which not all developers have installed.

-You may enable building of docker images by activating the `docker` profile; e.g.,
+You may enable building of docker images by activating the `container` profile for the `tar` packaging:

-    mvn clean package -Pdocker

-To build only the docker image, you may select the docker module, `packages/docker` explicitly, as above.
-However, it is still required to enable the `docker` profile; e.g.,

-    mvn clean package -am -pl packages/docker -Pdocker
+    mvn clean package -am -pl packages/tar -P container

 The system-test module